-M-OL 202 Leadership Toolbox (2) This course provides a curated survey of leadership topics related to organizations in ministry contexts.
-Topics will include governance, leadership, structures, problems, human resources, conflict, planning, projects, finance, regulation, communication, business law, marketing, entrepreneurship, non-profit issues, and more.
+M-OL 202 Leadership Toolbox (2) This course provides a curated survey of leadership topics related to organizations in a project management context.
+Topics will include leadership structures, problem solving, human, conflict, planning, decision-making, communication, marketing, and more.

 M-OL 301 Fundamentals of Business Management (3) This course introduces the non-negotiable aspects of business management.
-These fundamental principles will be practically applied to various work environments with an emphasis on critical thinking.
+These fundamental principles are practically applied to various work environments with an emphasis on critical thinking.

 M-OL 302 Ethics and Values in Organizational Leadership (2) This course evaluates the behaviors of leadership, providing theoretical background and practical conversation on Christian business ethics.
-The course emphasizes the moral and social responsibilities of leaders towards fellow members of the organization and community.
+The course emphasizes, the moral and social responsibilities of leaders concerning, towards fellow members of the organization and community.

-M-OL 400 Organizational Leadership Internship (0) This internship creates apprenticeship opportunities under leaders in Christian ministries or Christian-led businesses.
+M-OL 400 Organizational Leadership Internship (0) This internship creates apprenticeship opportunities under leaders in complementary business and ministry scenarios.

 M-OL 401 Current Issues in Organizational Leadership (3) This course addresses what is currently happening in the world of ministry and business leadership.
-Students learn about and discuss relevant topics facing leaders in today's work environments such as: Organizational structures, power and influence, emotional and relational intelligence, teams vs. groups, coaching, sales, marketing, office etiquette, community involvement, workplace testimony, and more.
+Students learn about and discuss relevant topics facing leaders in today's work environments such as organizational structures, power and influence, emotional and relational intelligence, coaching and mentoring, negotiating, sales, marketing vs. messaging, delegation, personal organization, non-profit issues, work-life balance, professionalism, office etiquette, community involvement, workplace testimony, habit stacking, and more.